-Raytheon technology is designed to operate in and adapt between air-to-air and air-to-ground missions during the same sortie by using the world's most advanced Airborne Electronically Scanned Array (AESA) radar.
+Raytheon technology is designed to operate in and adapt between air-to-air and air-to-ground missions during the same sortie by using the world's most advanced Airborne Electronically Scanned Array (AESA), the APG-79 radar.
 Self-protection is provided by today's state-of-the-art digital radar warning receiver—the ALR-67(V)3—and the combat-proven ALE-50 towed decoy.
 For targeting and strike capabilities, Raytheon's Advanced Targeting Forward-looking Infrared (ATFLIR) pod, and series of munitions provide a full complement of mission solutions.

 Additionally, Raytheon's AN/ASQ-228 Advanced Targeting Forward-looking Infrared (ATFLIR) pod is the only targeting pod fully integrated and certified for aircraft carrier operations and has been supporting fleet deployments since 2002.